Before You Subscribe

 I’ve been toiling away at the craft of poetry since I was about nine years old, when I filled a small red ladybug notebook with very bad but very deeply-felt poems, mostly composed while doing household chores or riding my bike in endless circles on the cement slab outside our apartment in Ankara.

-Seventeen years later, after astonishing myself by receiving several thousand dollars in international poetry competitions, seeing my poems in appear in over a dozen literary journals, and taking two semesters of university poetry workshops, I see poetry as the peak of my artistic joys.
+Seventeen years later, after astonishing myself by receiving several thousand dollars in international poetry competitions, seeing my poems in appear in over two dozen literary journals, and taking two semesters of university poetry workshops, I see poetry as the peak of my artistic joys.
 I think it’s the way I best engage with the vast questions that are pressing on all of us and sometimes threaten to overwhelm us altogether.
 Poetry is the art form I take most seriously, typically spending five to eight hours on each piece, because to me, crafting a poem is like creating a puzzle for readers; a puzzle that’s aesthetically fascinating even before it’s understood, and wealthy with meaning once it’s been well-considered.

 If you'd like to read some of my published poetry in order to get a clearer idea about what I write, you can find links to some of my poems over on the Publications page.